Franz Schmidt and his Symphonies – An Interview with Jonathan Berman

 It you think of the compositions of Franz Schmidt, which would you think would be a good example to introduce this composer to a person who does not yet know his music?

-start!
+Well, I think the ‚correct’ answer is the slow movement from the Fourth Symphony, because of its approachability.
+It is something quite concrete: a funeral march with a moment of grief, then a moment of anger, and then a moment of grief returning, which has been changed by the anger.
+It’s phenomenal music.
+You follow it, you can’t not get caught up in it.
+That is a wonderful place to start!
 However, I think if you start there you might love that, but you might still need to make a jump to the rest of his music, because Schmidt’s music is so created to go from the very beginning to the very end of a symphony, and the apparent concreteness or extra musical ideas behind this second movement are not very present in Schmidt’s other music.
 So I think, if you enter Schmidt’s music from that point, and you look for this special kind of expression in other pieces of Schmidt, you might be disappointed.

 I would really encourage to give yourself 46 minutes, lock the front door – maybe you are with some friends, maybe you’re not –, take a nice glass of wine or whiskey, sit in your most comfortable chair, put on the best headphones or speakers or sound system that you can, and play the Fourth Symphony from the beginning to the end.
 If you commit 46 minutes to that, you will never go back.
 I don’t want to say it will change your life – because you’re not going to suddenly grow six feet, or lose weight, and there’s not going to be World Peace –, but your experience of music and of Schmidt will have been changed, and, I think, you will be rewarded for it.